 In 2014, thousands of lawsuits filed for injuries caused by the Stryker Rejuvenate modular-neck stem device were settled for a total of $1 billion.
 The original settlement offer was later extended and included both the Rejuvenate and ABG-II modular-neck hip stem devices for a total estimated amount of $1.4 billion at a rate of about $300,000 per plaintiff, depending upon individual circumstances.
 A third settlement period was again extended but Stryker’s problems continued to emerge.

 In 2016, the U.S. Food and Drug Administration (FDA) issued a recall of the Stryker metal LFIT V40 femoral head which had also caused an alarming number of serious injuries.
-The device was withdrawn from the market and has since been the subject of numerous lawsuits which could reach into the thousands.
+The device was withdrawn from the market and has since been the subject of numerous lawsuits.
+Many of these lawsuits were settled in 2018 for undisclosed amounts, however some may remain in federal and state courts.

-The company has also been sued by its malpractice insurance company after insurance claims for lawsuits related Stryker’s replacement devices were exhausted.
-As of January 2021, the company has indicated that up to 96% of the eligible patients for the third period of the Stryker Modular Hip Settlement may have been reached
+The company has also been sued by its malpractice insurance company after insurance claims for lawsuits related to Stryker’s replacement devices were exhausted.
+As of January 2021, the company has indicated that up to 96% of the eligible patients for the third period of the Stryker Modular Hip Settlement may have been reached.
+Others still remain in court systems.